About Mesothelioma Claims After Death

 - $3.75 million for the loved ones of a Pennsylvania laborer

-We’re proud to partner with Simmons Hanly Conroy, which has over 20 years of experience handling asbestos lawsuits for families grieving the loss of a loved one.
-Get a free case evaluation today to learn if you or another family member can file a mesothelioma wrongful death lawsuit.
+Get a free case review today to learn if you or another family member can file a mesothelioma wrongful death lawsuit.

-Keep in mind that not every wrongful death case follows the same rules.
+Not every mesothelioma wrongful death case follows the same rules.
 Wrongful death statutes, which determine the process for filing these lawsuits, vary by state and U.S. territory.

 State laws can affect: